 Originally designed to protect owners of a business from certain business-related liabilities, the LLC structure has since become popular for independents due to its simplicity, yet strong legal protections of a corporation shielding your personal assets.
 Think of it as the next step above a sole proprietorship.

 - Simple and inexpensive to set up; requires less paperwork than C and S Corporations.

-- For the purposes of taxes (unless a special election is made), a single-owner LLC is not considered a distinct, separate entity, but does offer some protection legally from things like debts and court judgments.
+- For the purposes of taxes (unless a special election is made), a single-owner LLC is not considered a distinct, separate entity, but does offer some protection legally from things like non-guaranteed debts and court judgments.

 - Seen as a “first structure” that independents seek to have some measure of legal protection.

 - If you take some actions, including but not limited to actions like personally guaranteeing a debt, becoming a personal part to a contract, or if you co-mingle your personal funds and activities with your LLC business activities, you can be exposed to “piercing the corporate veil,” and be held personally liable for the LLC’s obligations.

 - You still have an obligation to operate your business as a separate entity to ensure you retain the value of the limited liability of the LLC.

 - Profits and losses pass through to the shareholder’s personal tax return (whether or not actually distributed).
 This means that the business is not taxed itself; only the shareholders.
 However, there is an important caveat: any shareholder who works for the company must pay him or herself “reasonable compensation.”
-Shareholders must be paid a fair market value, or the IRS may reclassify any additional corporate earnings as wages, and the S-Corp will need to pay self-employment tax—both the employer’s share of Social Security and Medicare taxes on all wages.
+Shareholders must be paid a fair market value, or the IRS may reclassify any additional corporate earnings as wages, and the S-Corp will need to pay employment tax—both the employer’s share of Social Security and Medicare taxes on all wages.
 Any leftover profit or loss is then passed through to the owner’s tax return via 1120 K-1 and is not subject to self-employment tax.

 - The IRS is very tuned in to S-Corp owners who pay themselves a low wage to avoid self-employment tax.

-- There is a large audit risk for these personal services corporations and back taxes, interest, and penalties can be costly.
+- There is an audit risk for these personal services corporations and back taxes, interest, and penalties can be costly.

 An attractive option for the savvy independent professional, C-Corps make owners shareholders.
 A C-Corp has the same status that Fortune 500 businesses hold—they are corporate entities separate from their owners.
 In the case of an individually owned C-Corp, you are not just the owner of your company, but the majority shareholder.